"It is finished!"

 Pascal was still wearing his undershirt when he opened the thick mahogany door to the main residence.

-She averted her gaze down in an instant.
+She averted her gaze in an instant.
 It had been hard enough just to work up the nerves to knock on the door.
 To look him in the eyes as she asked the humiliating question would be outright impossible.

 But as a flushed-red Kaede was still trying to build up enough courage, Pascal took her hand and pulled her inside first: